CarsonBurke/haic_starter/README.md

 If you prefer manual setup or encounter issues, follow the detailed steps below.

 ### Manual Setup (Step by Step)
-0. First, clone this repo:
+0. First, clone this repo or create a new repo based on this github template:

+If you clone:
 ```bash
 git clone --recurse-submodules https://github.com/abehou/haic_starter.git
 git submodule update --init --recursive # In case you forgot to clone with the recursive flag.
 ```
+Or you can clone after use this template to create your own repo.

 1. Set up a conda environment called 'snake' (must use this name in order for run_local_tournament.sh to work):
 ```bash
 conda create -n snake python=3.10